 A dedicated educator and inspiring lecturer, Jackie Duffin, has taught generations of Queen’s medical students to think critically about the medical profession and practice, led hundreds on history of medicine field trips across North America, and mentored countless others.
 Recognizing that she is a devoted student advocate and champion of social causes – the Jacalyn Duffin Award for Advocacy was established by the medical graduates of the class of 2015.
 She loves students and her textbook A Scandalously Short History of Medicine was dedicated to “her students: past, present and future”.
-Jackie Duffin can occasionally be spotted on campus, wearing her signature round glasses and neon yellow sneakers, briskly walking towards Stauffer for research on her current project, the history of the Canadian medical expedition to Easter Island, or to Watson Hall to educate the public about the drug shortage problem in Canada.
+Dr. Duffin is currently working on the third edition of her textbook as well as a new book on the history of COVID-19.